-There is no research specifically testing the IIFYM diet.
+There’s no research specifically testing the IIFYM diet.
 But lots of research has tested whether certain macro ratios are better for weight management.
 The short answer is no.

-A review of 14 popular diets with varying macronutrient ratios that was published in the British Medical Journal found no specific diet was better than others in achieving weight loss over six months.
+A review of 14 popular diets with varying macronutrient ratios published in the British Medical Journal found no specific diet was better than others in achieving weight loss over six months.
 Across all diets, weight loss diminished by 12 months.

-Counting macros can inform food choices that boost diet quality and help lower calorie intake, but there’s no strong evidence behind this diet.
+Counting macros can inform food choices that boost diet quality and help lower calorie intake.
+But there’s no strong evidence behind this diet.